 The DELIVER IN ORDER flag shall not be set.
 The bit field is retained for compatibility with Edition 3.
 Operational experience has shown that in order delivery with the NON-ARQ service is problematic.
+With Non-ARQ in order delivery is expected as transfer is in order.

-If the DELIVER IN ORDER flag is cleared (0) on the D\PDUs composing a C\PDU, the C\PDU shall be delivered to the network layer when one of the following condition is met.
+If the DELIVER IN ORDER flag is cleared (0) on the D_PDUs composing a C_PDU, the C_PDU shall be delivered to the network layer when one of the following condition is met.

-- 1) C\PDU is complete and error free; or - 2) The C\PDU RECEPTION WINDOW expires.
-This can be helpful to partial C\PDU delivery.
+- 1) C PDU is complete and error free; or - 2) The C PDU RECEPTION WINDOW expires.
+This can be helpful to partial C PDU delivery.